 “No,” Vincent said, truthfully.
 “First time ever.”

 “I liked Captain Stellar,” Norman continued.
 “Seemed like a decent guy, until he flipped out.
-It’s probably nothing.
+It’s probably nothing, but.
 It’ll turn out to be a mind control ray that made him do that, or an evil duplicate or something.”

 Something stirred in Vincent’s guts, a desire for… what?
 Validation?
 Probably.
 It was a little pathetic, how badly he needed to hear something nice about himself… but damn did he need it.